tinyzqh/circuit-sat/README.md

 The exact structure/representation of GNNs for AIG graph is still to be determined.
 I might first consider the intrinsic properties of [AIG](https://en.wikipedia.org/wiki/And-inverter_graph), and their AND nodes/Inverter edges.

-Also, C-VAE, D-VAE, and Heterogeneous Graph Embedding can be referred.
+Also, C-VAE, D-VAE, Attention Mechanism and Heterogeneous Graph Embedding can be referred.

+I think using an adjacency matrix to represent the ordering of the nodes and the connections between nodes would be a feasible solution.

+### Problem
+1. Are Permutation invariance and negation invariance (mentioned in *NeuronSAT*) existing in AIG representation?
+2. How to solve SAT problem in a sensible way?

+### TO DO
+- [ ] Try small-scale problems, *i.e.*, r3to10 problems.